fdtorres1/lifetothefullest/README.md

 1. Push code to GitHub
 2. Import project in Vercel
+3. Vercel auto-detects Astro configuration
-3. Deploy automatically
+4. Deploy automatically

+The project is configured with `@astrojs/vercel` adapter for optimal serverless deployment.

 ### Other Platforms

-The site can be deployed to any platform supporting Next.js:
+The site can be deployed to any platform supporting Astro:
-- Netlify
+- Netlify (with `@astrojs/netlify` adapter)
+- Cloudflare Pages (with `@astrojs/cloudflare` adapter)
 - AWS Amplify
 - Railway
 - DigitalOcean App Platform